TKMM-Team/Tkmm/Readme.md

 TKMM is a mod manager and merger for Tears of the Kingdom developed by [TKMM-Team](./about#the-team).

-If you wish to show your support for the project, please leave a star on the [GitHub repository](https://github.com/TKMM-Team/Tkmm).

 ## Download TKMM

 <div id="download-btns">